 or hiking enthusiast.

 While most are outgoing and friendly even to strangers, there are some that are a little more reserved.
 They are intelligent, loyal, and devoted to their family.

-As a group, they vary widely on the amount of grooming needed.
+Sporting Dog Breeds vary widely in the amount of grooming needed.
 Some of the short haired breeds are very easy to groom, whereas others with longer hair, require plenty of brushing to keep hair from flying everywhere and landing on every surface of your home.